tc39/how-we-work/agenda.md

 - Stage 4 proposals and normative changes pursued outside of the stages process must link to a pull request into [the spec](https://github.com/tc39/ecma262), since the [process](https://tc39.github.io/process-document/) requires one.

 The TC39 agenda items about proposals are sorted primarily by stage (descending), secondarily by timebox (ascending), and finally by insertion date.
 Items may be reordered by chairs when running the meeting based on various constraints.

-Supporting materials includes slides, a link to the proposal repository, a link to spec text, etc.; essentially, anything you are planning to present to the committee, or that would be useful for delegates to review.